Jazarro/bevy_ineffable/README.md

     - Scans player-made keybinding configurations and composes a report containing detailed feedback.
 4. Recognise the existence of different kinds of input (axis, dual-axis, continuous and pulse), and leverage the type system to differentiate between them at compile time.
-    - DualAxis: Inputs a direction along two axes.
+    - _DualAxis_: Inputs a direction along two axes.
 E.g. an analog stick.
-    - SingleAxis: Inputs a direction along one axis.
+    - _SingleAxis_: Inputs a direction along one axis.
 E.g. the mouse wheel.
-    - Continuous: Is active continuously; for example, while a button is held down.
+    - _Continuous_: Is active continuously.
+E.g. while a button is held down.
-    - Pulse: Pulses occasionally; for example, when a button is pressed.
+    - _Pulse_: Pulses occasionally.
+E.g. clicking left mouse button.

 ## Quickstart